The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

-# Problem Set 11.2 - Linked Lists
+# Linked Lists

 ## Directions
 Answer short response questions directly within this document.
 Format your responses with proper Markdown.

 Complete code challenges in `linkedlist.py` or `linkedList.js`.
+Use Test Driven Development to guide you.

+For JavaScript, run `npm install` to download dependencies.
+Run `npm test` to run tests locally and implement the needed changes to make them pass.

 ### Short Response
 **1. What are the tradeoffs between linked lists and arrays?**